grincc/agenda/notes/2023-10-24-community-meeting-notes.md

 >__phyro__ : testing things out is a task that doesn't take long to onboard.
 Testing mwixnet features is a good easy task for any volunteers :)

-Let's build testing plan and will make an announcement like we did with pibd @cekickafa
+Let's build testing plan and will make an announcement like we did with pibd. @cekickafa

 👍 anynomous, cekickafa